deepeshpatel/Programming/README.md

 ```
 ***
 **Combination Generator for String:**
-Following code will print all combinations of size R in a string of size N where R <=N in lexicographical order
+Following code will print (in lexicographical order) all combinations of substring of size R in a string of size N where R <= N
 ```java
 class Example {
     public example() {